rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 process.
 That way, if processing fails, and that process dies, the socket still stays open because it is managed by another process.

-Here is a program that listens on a socket and then spawns processes in a loop to accept connections:
+Here is a program that listens on a socket and then spawns server processes in a loop to accept connections:

 <div class="rliterate-code"><div class="rliterate-code-header"><ol class="rliterate-code-path"><li>server-listen-loop.py</li></ol></div><div class="rliterate-code-body"><div class="highlight"><pre><span></span><span class="kn">import</span> <span class="nn">os</span>
 <span class="kn">import</span> <span class="nn">socket</span>